AnyhowStep/pump-out-sqlite3-dump/README.md

 You are free to share and adapt the material, as outlined in the license.

-Please provide attribution by providing a link to this repository.
+Please provide attribution by providing a link to [this repository](https://github.com/AnyhowStep/pump-out-sqlite3-dump).

-You may not use the data for commercial purposes; Pump players don't have money because they spent it all on Pump.
+You may not use the data for commercial purposes; Pump players don't have money because they spent it all on Pump 💸

 If you build upon the data set, it must be relased under the same license.